This delicious lunch, dinner, or even brunch dish is from the classic restaurant Bota Alta, in Lisbon’s Bairro Alto district.–David Leite

 - Salt cod is available at Italian markets as baccalà and at Spanish markets as bacalao.

 Bacalhau à Brás Recipe © 2003 David Leite.
 Photo © 2018 David Leite.
 All rights reserved.
-All recipes and photos used with permission of the publisher.
+All materials used with permission.